 (2) Where reference is made in this Act to anything done for a purpose connected with, or arising out of, the operation or effect of this Act, that reference is to be taken to include any transaction entered into, or any instrument made, executed, lodged or given, for that purpose.

+[Section 3 amended: No. 32 of 2014 s.
+5(4).]

 4. Act binds the Crown

 This Act binds the Crown in right of the State and, so far as the legislative power of the State permits, in all its other capacities.